Divya-Verma22/Learning-React-BasicTo-Intermidate/README.md

 🧠 Understood when and how to use it.
 🔍 Explored different variations of useEffect.
 🎯 Understood the role of dependency arrays in controlling side effects.
+--> learning the use of react-icons, toasify , spinners

 🛠️ Project #3 — Data Fetch & Prop Drilling
 Built a fully functional mini app with:
 📡 API Fetching using useEffect
 🔁 Prop drilling across multiple components
+--> use toasify
+--> use react-icons
+--> use spinner

 🛠️ DOM manipulation